Jay Fisher - World Class Knifemaker

 You might wonder just what form the book will take.
 Since this site gets so many visits and so much interest, there are many fields and directions the book could take.
 For instance, many knife makers have asked if I'll create a how-to book that details the steps of how I make a knife, sheath, accessories, and embellishment.
 Since there are so many how-to-make-knives books on the market, this is probably not a reasonable direction.
 Without revealing just what form the book will take, I'll say that I hope to offer a text that will interest, educate, and be a resource for knife enthusiasts, knife users, graphic and sculptural artists, and the professional metal arts field with a modern focus.
 One of my far reaching career goals is to help bring fine knives into the professional modern metal arts field, something I've rarely seen in our culture.
 If you've read through the pages of this site, you'll see a continuous, recurring directive that knives are not just the refinement of a hand tool used to cut, that they are also modern combat weapons and works of sculptural art.
 Knives occupy a unique and original relationship with humanity, yet are often taken for granted as being the result of simple craft.
 Nothing could be farther from the truth.

 You may see large coffee table books with glossy photos of elaborate knives, but isn't it interesting that you never hear of a professional knife making career offered by any metal arts degree program in any fine college or higher learning institution, only schools of blacksmithing with old and primitive techniques?
-Knife makers may use the most modern, state of the art metals in the metal working field, not just plain carbon layered works banged out on an anvil.
+You'll see knife making classes that teach primitive forging and hammer techniques, but not one instant is spent on the critical modern tactical combat and counterterrorism knife sheath, the other half of the real tactical knife used by professionals.
 Higher learning institutions may offer jewelry making, metal sculpture, and fine metals degree directions, but nothing for man's oldest, most personal, most commonly recognized, and some say most valued ancient (as well as modern) form.
-Isn't it also interesting that not one of them mention that it is first and foremost a tool and weapon.
+Isn't it also interesting that not one of them mention that it is first and foremost a tool and weapon?

 In the book, I'm writing about what I know and what I have learned, and the experiences it has taught me in three decades of making knives.